Kiripi Katembo

 Kiripi Katembo, also known as Kiripi Katembo Siku, (June 20, 1979 – August 5, 2015) was a Congolese photographer, documentary filmmaker and painter.
 Katembo's short films, photography and other projects focused on the daily lives of the people of Kinshasa, as well as the economic and social challenges facing the Democratic Republic of the Congo.
 He was also a founding director of Mutotu Productions, his film production company, and the executive director of Yango Biennale, based in Kinshasa.

+Personal life

 Katembo was born on June 20, 1979, in Goma, Zaire (present-day Democratic Republic of the Congo).
 He attended the Académie des Beaux-Arts in Kinshasa.

 Photography

 Katembo, a noted Congolese photographer, was best known for his series, Un regard, released in 2009.
 The exhibition used a photography technique called mirroring.
 In Un regard, Katembo photographed his subjects by capturing their reflections in puddles of water found on the streets of Kinshasa.
 Katembo explained his goals for Un regard in an interview, "Photography also provides a way of seeing beyond reflection as it opens up a poetic window on another world, the world in which I live.
 I want each image to tell of the children born here who have to grow up surrounded by pools of water, and of the families who survive while others leave to live in exile.
 To me, this is one way of campaigning for a healthier environment and to denounce through images what Kinshasa's inhabitants see as fate."

 In a 2015 interview with Jenny Stevens of The Guardian, Katembo also explained that the Congolese, including Kinshasaians, don't usually like having the picture taken, noting that a photographer usually has to ask permission.
 It was one of then reasons Kitembo used the mirroring of puddles in Un regard, saying "That's why I started shooting reflections – it was a way to document people going about their lives."

 Katembo's work has been featured at Bamako Encounters, the Royal Museum for Central Africa, the Centre for Fine Arts, Brussels, and the TAZ in Ostend, Belgium.
 Photos from Un regard collection were on display as part of the "Beauté Congo – 1926–2015 – Congo Kitoko" exhibition at the Foundation Cartier in Paris at the time of his death in 2015.

 He also designed the official poster for the 67th Festival d'Avignon in 2013.